 Investments - Investments are valued at fair value as determined in good faith by RCM and approved by our Board of Directors.
 The Corporation invests in loan instruments, debt instruments, and equity instruments.
 There is no single standard for determining fair value in good faith.
 As a result, determining fair value requires that judgment be applied to the specific facts and circumstances of each portfolio investment while employing a consistent valuation process.
-The Corporation analyzes and values each investment quarterly, and records unrealized depreciation for an investment that it believes has become impaired, including where collection of a loan or debt security or realization of the recorded value of an equity securities have also appreciated in value.
+The Corporation analyzes and values each investment quarterly, and records unrealized depreciation for an investment that it believes has become impaired, including where collection of a loan or debt security or realization of the recorded value of an equity security is doubtful.
+Conversely, the Corporation will record unrealized appreciation if it believes that an underlying portfolio company has appreciated in value and, therefore, its equity securities have also appreciated in value.
 These estimated fair values may differ from the values that would have been used had a ready market for the investments existed and these differences could be material if RCM's assumptions and judgments differ from results of actual liquidation events.